martin-ueding/geo-activity-playground/docs/getting-started/installing-stable-on-windows.md

 ## Starting the webserver

 Once you have your activity files in place, we need to add a start script.
-Download this [`start.bat`](start.bat) and put it into the playground folder next to the “Activities” folder.
+Right-click into the playground folder (next to the “Activities folder”) and in the context menu select “Create New” and then “Text File”.
+Name it [`start.bat`].
+Windows will ask you whether want to change the suffix (file extension) because it might get unusable.
+Yes, we want to do that.
 It should look like this:

 ![](windows-installation-14.png)

-Windows may warn you that this BAT/Batch file may contain malicious code.
-Feel free to do a right-click on it and select the _edit_ option.
-You should just have the following content in the file:
+Then right-click on that file and select “Edit”.
+A text editor will open up.
+Put the following content into this file:

 ```bat
 python -m geo_activity_playground serve
 pause
 ```

+Then save and close it.
+I need you to create this file yourself and cannot offer a download because the Windows Defender will not allow you to execute such script files downloaded as a security precaution.
+If you create the file yourself, it will let you execute it.

-Once you have it there, you can double-click on it to execute it.
+Once you have the `start.bat` there, you can double-click on it to execute it.
 A new terminal window should open and it should start to parse your activities.

 ![](windows-installation-15.png)